erroronline1/3dprintcheatsheet/readme.md

 * be patient - lower speeds reward with better quality
 * you have to live with bad bottom layers on rafts and support
 * remember the technical boundaries of fdm prints - speed, resolution, anisotrophy
 * be aware you most likely have a low budget machine - don't expect miracles

 </details>

 <details><summary>solved issues so far</summary>

+### ringing noise on x-axis movement
+loose x-stop case. superglue for peace of mind

 ### filament sensor false alert
 at least on an anycubic mega you can just unplug it. no more false alerts. yes, you regain the risk of running out of filament midprint.